 All in all, it’s hard to see how things could have gone much worse or much better in the Pacific, except for one consideration…

-No Americans would have died at Pearl Harbor or on remote island beaches if voluntary funding of government had compelled FDR to remain neutral.
+No Americans would have died at Pearl Harbor or on remote island beaches if voluntary funding of the government had compelled FDR to remain neutral.
 Plus, all that money, weapons, and soldiers would have then been available for potential use in Europe.
 So…

 What would FDR have done in Europe?

 Voluntary funding would have constrained FDR in Europe just like it did in the Pacific.
-Every move he made to aid the British, or provoke Hitler, would have been punished by neutral Americans withdrawing funding.
+Every move he made to aid the British, or harm Hitler, would have been punished by neutral Americans withdrawing funding.

 Does this mean that voluntary funding would have helped Hitler prevail?
 Of course not.
 It must be repeatedly stressed that Hitler was already doomed by the time the first U.S. soldiers landed at Normandy.
 For instance…